brancifortnick/medley-sesh/README.md

 ![LandingPage](https://user-images.githubusercontent.com/65651149/208391980-d0b1788f-26f6-4086-855f-274204a33ef2.png)

-### Users Songs

-### Review and Comment
+### Store your favorite music
-![MedleyOverview]Upload a musician write a short bio about that artist or yourself and upload music.
+#### Upload a musician write a short bio about that artist or yourself and upload music.
 Finally, dunk it in the AWS bucket.

  ### Technologies Used
  * Python